Vesdii/subcord/README.md

 Text preceded by a space serves as a comment for each line when listing channel IDs.

-Mentioning can be disabled by leaving a space.
+Mentioning can be disabled by leaving the line empty.
 **Channel ids must start on the 4th line**

 ## Implementation